Timendus/chipception/README.md

 write a ROM that would actually be the interactive interface for the user.

 One of the hardest things to figure out was how the launcher ROM could know which ROMs are available to Chipception.
-I all honestly, I still haven't really come up with an elegant way.
+In all honestly, I still haven't really come up with an elegant way.
 But when loading a ROM, Chipception just copies from the starting address of the ROM all the way until the memory of the virtualized interpreter is full.
 That means that any data *after* the launcher